Gregory Guillot

-Gregory M. Guillot is a lieutenant general in the United States Air Force who serves as the deputy commander of United States Central Command since July 2022.
+Gregory Michael Guillot is a United States Air Force general who has served as the commander of United States Northern Command and North American Aerospace Defense Command since 5 February 2024.
+He most recently served as the deputy commander of United States Central Command from 2022 to 2024.
 He served as commander of the Ninth Air Force from 2020 to 2022.